Our Home's Fox Deity: Manga

 A manga adaptation illustrated by Suiren Matsukaze started serialization in MediaWorks' Dengeki Comic Gao! magazine on February 27, 2007.
 On February 27, 2008, the manga ended serialization in Dengeki Comic Gao!, but continued serialization in ASCII Media Works' manga magazine Dengeki Daioh that began on April 21, 2008, and ended on May 27, 2013.
 Eleven tankōbon volumes have been released under ASCII Media Works' Dengeki Comics label.

 Anime

 A 24-episode anime adaptation produced by the animation studio Zexcs, directed by Yoshiaki Iwasaki, and written by Reiko Yoshida aired in Japan on the Chiba TV television network between April 6 and September 14, 2008.
-NIS America licensed the anime series under the title Our Home's Fox Deity and released it in North America.
+NIS America licensed the anime series and released it in North America.
 Three theme songs are used: one opening theme, and two ending themes.
 The opening theme, "Ki-Zu-Na: Haruka Naru Mono e (KI-ZU-NA 〜遥かなる者へ), is performed by Hitomisora (Yoshida Hitomi & Sora Izumikawa).
 The first ending theme, "Kaze ga Nanika o Iō to Shiteiru" (風がなにかを言おうとしている), is performed by Saori Hayami, and was used for the first eighteen episodes.
 The second ending theme, "Shiawase no Kotodama" (シアワセの言霊), is performed by Yukana, Saori Hayami, and Mikako Takahashi, who are the voice actresses for three female characters in the anime.